PersonaTeam/EasyNetworking/README.md

 - Just Extract 'EasyNetWorking.exe' and open enjoy!

 # How to use
-1. Disable UAC (set it on NeverNotify)
+1. Open command prompt in the EasyNetworking Directory
-2. Open command prompt in the EasyNetworking Directory
+2. EasyNetworking
-3. EasyNetworking
+3. -n <SSID> -p <Password> -u %username%